Michael Vick Clarifies Comment That Colin Kaepernick Should Get A Haircut If He Wants A Job

 — Speak For Yourself (@SFY) July 18, 2017

-Some social media users expressed their displeasure with Vick’s remarks about Kaepernick’s hair and he later clarified his comment.
+Some social media users expressed their displeasure with Vick’s remarks about Kaepernick’s hair, and he later clarified his comment.

 “Colin Kaepernick’s hair has nothing to do with him not being on a NFL roster right now,” Vick said in a statement.
 “Let’s be clear!
 I wish only the best for Colin.
 I stand by what I’ve said about him being signed at some point this season to help a NFL club.”

-Meanwhile Kaepernick took to Instagram on Tuesday with a message that many saw as a response to Vick.
+Meanwhile, Kaepernick took to Instagram on Tuesday with a message that many saw as a response to Vick.
 He never mentioned a name, but his followers quickly connected the post about Stockholm Syndrome to be directed at Vick.

 Last season, Kaepernick began a silent protest in which he decided not to stand during the national anthem.
-The move garnered national attention and while some viewed it as disrespectful, others welcomed it and even joined in his protest.
+The move garnered national attention, and while some viewed it as disrespectful, others welcomed it and even joined in his protest.
 Kaepernick said his choice not to rise was his way of protesting what he viewed as the wrongdoings and oppression of people of color in the United States.
 The Niners organization and the NFL both agreed that a player’s decision not to stand during the anthem is their right as a citizen.

 However, there were rumblings all season that his stance could hurt his career and cause a distraction that might scare away other teams from signing him.
 But Vick said he doesn’t buy that and feels that the 29-year-old’s play on the field, not his cause, is the reason he is currently unemployed.

-[Featured image by John Bazemore/AP Photo, File]
+[Featured Image by John Bazemore/AP Photo, File]